-Once upon a time I dined upon mouthwatering grilled fish tacos at the Oasis Bar & Grill at Walt Disney World.
-These were some of the most memorable and best fish tacos I've had.
+The mouthwatering grilled fish tacos at the Oasis Bar & Grill at Walt Disney World are some of the most memorable and best fish tacos I've had.
 Although I asked how they were made, I wasn't able to get an actual recipe from the chefs, so here is my recreation of that dish.

-Our server shared just a few ingredients in the cilantro-lime crema: mayo, cilantro, lime, and spinach.
+Our server shared just a few ingredients in the cilantro-lime crema/mayo: mayonnaise, cilantro, lime, and spinach.
 With nothing to go on but my taste buds, I recreated the dish to the best of my ability.
 Although they're not 100% identical to the Oasis Bar & Grill's grilled fish tacos, this Disney copycat fish taco recipe is pretty close!